Dual-stream attention-guided learning for weakly supervised whole slide image classification: Experiment and Results

-For both instance-level and bag-level classification tasks, we adopt the area under the ROC curve (AUC)~\cite{hanley1982meaning} as the primary evaluation metric.
-Specifically, we report the AUC scores of the DSAGL on both instance-level and bag-level tasks for the synthetic datasets.
+For both instance-level and bag-level classification tasks, we adopt the area under the ROC curve (AUC)~\citep{hanley1982meaning} as the primary evaluation metric.
+Specifically, we report the AUC scores of DSAGL on both instance-level and bag-level tasks for the benchmark datasets.
+For CIFAR-10 and NCT-CRC, instance-level AUC is evaluated using the available ground-truth instance labels.
+These instance annotations are never used during training and are accessed only at evaluation time to objectively assess instance-level discriminability under weak supervision, following common practice in MIL benchmarking.
+All models are evaluated on the CIFAR-10 and NCT-CRC datasets under varying positive instance ratios.
+Specifically, CIFAR-10 is tested under ratios ranging from 1\% to 70\%, while NCT-CRC uses ratios from 10\% to 70\%.
 However, since the TCGA-Lung cancer dataset does not provide ground-truth instance-level labels, we only report the bag-level AUC for this dataset.